Darril Wegscheid

-Darril Wegscheid (born July 14, 1944) was an American politician and businessman.
+Darril Wegscheid (born July 14, 1944) is an American politician and businessman.

-Wegscheild lived with his wife and family in Apple Valley, Minnesota.
-He received his bachelor's degree from University of St. Thomas, in 1966 and his master's degree from University of Pennsylvania in 1968.
+Wegscheid lived with his wife and family in Apple Valley, Minnesota.
+He received his bachelor's degree from the University of St. Thomas, in 1966 and his master's degree from the University of Pennsylvania in 1968.
 Wegscheid worked for 3M and was a manager for the informational system.
 He served on the Rosemount-Apple Valley School Board and was a Democrat.
 Wegscheid served in the Minnesota Senate from 1983 to 1989.